hennlo/Q-shall-not-pass/README.md

 If you want to make adaptations to the code and play around with the game and mechanics you can simply donwload the repository. and add it to your Qisge

-You canof course also look at the [game](Assets/StreamingAssets/Exchange/Data/game/game.py) itself, to get inspiration and see the magic behind everything.
+You can of course also look at the [game](Assets/StreamingAssets/Exchange/Data/game/game.py) itself, to get inspiration and see the magic behind everything.

 ### Credits
 This game was done with the help of: